Soccer-Blame game in France after 'chaotic' Champions League final

 "Scuffles at the Stade de France, brawls in bars, green spaces turned into trash...
 One observation: we are not ready for the Paris 2024 Olympic Games," Nathalie Loiseau, a European lawmaker in Macron's party said on Twitter.

-(Reporting by Michel Rose, Julien Pretot and Fernando Kallas; Editing by Clare Fallon)
+(Reporting by Michel Rose, Julien Pretot and Fernando Kallas, additional reporting by Manasi Pathak; Editing by Clare Fallon)

 ((michel.rose@thomsonreuters.com; +33149495071; Reuters Messaging: Twitter: https://twitter.com/MichelReuters))